Dr. Grazia Salerno

 @University of Pisa

-I have obtained about 1m€ in total external funding from competitive national and European fellowships (Marie Curie, Academy of Finland, and Levi Montalcini).
-Read more about my projects.
+I have secured ~€1M in external funding through competitive national and European fellowships (Marie Curie, Academy of Finland, Rita Levi Montalcini).
+Read more about funded projects and fellowships.

 Want to know what's new?